dice-group/dice-ckan/README.md

 ### 3. Datastore and datapusher

-Execute the built-in setup script (this is a [fixed command](https://github.com/ckan/ckan/issues/5677#issuecomment-713279480)):
+Execute the built-in setup script (this is a [fixed command](https://github.com/ckan/ckan/issues/5677#issuecomment-713279480), as from CKAN 2.9 onwards, the paster command has been replaced with the ckan command):

 ```shell
 docker exec ckan /usr/local/bin/ckan -c /etc/ckan/production.ini datastore set-permissions | docker exec -i db psql -U ckan